-Colitis is inflammation of the colon.
-Other parts of your intestines, which includes, the colon, may also be affected.
-If you have colitis, you will feel discomfort and pain in your abdomen.
-You symptoms maybe be mild and reoccur over a long period of time.
-Or you may suffer from severe symptoms that manifest quickly.
+Colitis is inflammation of your colon, also known as your large intestine.
+If you have colitis, you’ll feel discomfort and pain in your abdomen.
+This discomfort may be mild and reoccurring over a long period of time, or severe and appearing suddenly.

 - proctosigmoiditis, which affects the rectum and lower portion of the colon

-- left-sided colitis, which affects the left side of the colon beginning at the rectum
+- left-sided ulcerative colitis, which affects the left side of the colon beginning at the rectum

-- total colitis, which affects the entire large intestine
+- pancolitis, which affects the entire large intestine

 - colon cancer